miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/basket-synchronization.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # Basket synchronization

-This section is complex, but quite critical: this is where we make sure the items are correctly added to / removed from the user's cart when products were added or removed from Mealz fetaures.
+This section is complex, but quite critical: this is where we make sure the items are correctly added to / removed from the user's cart when products were added or removed from Mealz features.

 > In this section and everywhere in this tutorial, we refer to Mealz' cart as "the basket" and to your cart as "your cart", to avoid any confusion between the two.

 ## How it works

 First the synchronization of baskets (basket-sync) needs two baskets to synchronize.
-So the process will not start until you send the first user's cart's contents to the library and mealz's first basket is initialized
+So the process will not start until you send the first user's cart's contents to the library and Mealz's first basket is initialized.

 > Mealz' basket can be non-empty when the user opens your website, because Mealz keeps the user's current basketId in memory (in the localStorage and in the User table of our database).
 This is useful if your application isn't an SPA, or if the user leaves the page to come back later.